Shift3/standards-and-practices/best-practices/development-tools/accessibility/README.md

 ## Automated Testing Tools

 There are some nice tools that can be used to analyze a page.
 These two are Chrome browser extensions that are super simple to use.
 This won't cover everything; there are a lot of aspects that require manual review, but this is a good start.
-You simply activate the plugin on any page in your browser and a sidebar pops up assesing the page.
+You simply activate the plugin on any page in your browser and a sidebar pops up assessing the page.
 The SI plug-in will even point out the code if you have the inspector open.

 - [WAVE Browser Extension for Chrome and Firefox](https://wave.webaim.org/extension/)